thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 {% include images-gallery.html imageCollection="dashboard-logo-settings" %}

 **Toolbar settings**

+The checkboxes _Display dashboard selection, Display entities selection, Display filters, Display timewindow, Display export_ and _Display update dashboard image_ are responsible for the visibility of the appropriate options on the Dashboard toolbar panel.

+_Display filters_ option is shown on the toolbar panel only when the one has been created.
+If the filter was created, but you'd like to limit the customer's opportunity to modify the device's indicators, we disable the ability to see filters on the toolbar panel by unchecking the corresponding checkbox.

 You can display/hide toolbar icons.
 Let's hide "Display dashboards selection", "Display timewindow" and "Display export" icons on the dashboard page.